tseguin715/Amazon-product-recommender/README.md

 </table>

-Interestingly, due to the steep rise in review count in about 2014, the majority of Amazon's reviews may be from this time onwards despite the website opening in 1997.
+Interestingly, due to the steep rise in review count in about 2014, the majority of Amazon's reviews may be from this time onwards despite the website beginning to sell products in about 1998.
 The following figure shows the total review count for several selected departments.

 <img src="img/rev_time.svg" width="400"/>

 Amazon's product ratings distribution mostly occupies the extremes (1 or 5 on a 1-5 scale), which is a <a href="http://www.columbia.edu/~on2110/Papers/Schoenmueller_netzer_stahl_2018.pdf">known phenomenon in the distribution of online reviews</a>.
-The reasons could be due to a tendency only for those with extreme experiences to be likely to provide a review.
-This type of distribution is apparent for Amazon: the following violin plot shows the ratings distribution for all products, as well as some of the individual departments that comprise the total distribution.
+This follows from a likely tendency only for those with extreme experiences to provide a review.
+The following violin plot shows the ratings distribution for all products, as well as some of the individual departments that comprise the total distribution.

 <img src="img/violin.svg" width="700"/>